matte-oss/iptv-ungeoblocked/README.md

 ℹ️ Some streams (Like Channel 4) may not work on players that do not support DRM, I recommend OTT TV (Android TV) or OTT Player (Android)

-🕓 EPG is included in the playlists
+🕓 EPG is (mostly) included in the playlists

 **Long URL format:**
 `https://raw.githubusercontent.com/matte-oss/iptv-ungeoblocked/main/countries/COUNTRY.m3u`